Active Wellbeing Service

 Anyone doing less than 30 minutes of moderate physical activity a week with one or more of the following long term health conditions:

-- Established cardiovascular disease who is stable including atrial fibrillation, hypertension, stroke and transient ischaemic attacks.
+- Established cardiovascular disease who are stable including atrial fibrillation (irregular heart beat) and hypertension (high blood pressure).
 The service is suitable for those who have just finished Cardiac Rehabilitation (Phase 3) or who are taking part in a community Phase 4 Cardiac Rehabilitation class.

 - Type 2 diabetes.